DEIS-Tools/MAES/README.md

 ### Building the Image
 The image is currently not to be found on any image-repositories, and should therefore be build locally.
-We suggest you build with the command (from the root MAES directory):
+Assuming you already have [docker](https://docs.docker.com/get-docker/) installed and running correctly, we suggest you build with the command (from the root MAES directory):
 ```bash
 $ docker build --force-rm -t ros4maes -f Docker/Dockerfile .
 ```